mattslight/abookforlife/abookforlife.md

 As soon as we have reached out to others, offered and asked for help - we instantly felt less lonely.

-## 5. Complex Emotions (4053)
+## 5. Complex Emotions

-### (ENVY?)
-Jealousy
+### Jealousy & Envy

 <div style="text-align:center" class="quote-title"><em>Jealousy is insecurity hidden by bitterness</em></div>

-<span class="dropcap">J</span>ealousy is – we have learned – one of the most powerful emotions at times, and it can also be one of the most confusing.
-Its difficulty arises from the fact that jealousy is something like a mixture of two or three emotions working in tandem and then directed towards somebody.
+<span class="dropcap">J</span>ealousy and envy – we have learned – are two of the most powerful emotions, and they can also be the most confusing.
+We do not wish to disguish here between the two, for even if there is any we wish to talk about the single feeling from which they arise.
+For simplicity we simply refer to *Jealousy*.
+The confusing nature of this feeling arises from the fact that it is something like a mixture of two or three emotions working in tandem and then directed towards somebody.
 Jealousy can be built on both fear (insecurities) and resentment (anger, injustice).
 Jealousy also works differently when we harbour it against somebody, versus when we receive it.

-==What is jealousy?
+> What is jealousy?
 Simply put it is feeling or showing an envious resentment of someone or their achievements, possessions, or perceived advantages.
-A feeling of discontent or resentment aroused by someone else's possessions, qualities, or luck.==
+A feeling of discontent or resentment aroused by someone else's possessions, qualities, or luck.

-Jealousy can be felt towards people we love as intensely as it is towards those we dislike.
-Firstly why should be harbour ill feelings to somebody we love?
+Jealousy can be felt just as intensely towards people we love as it can be towards those we may not even know.
+Why should we harbour ill feelings to somebody we love?
 And is jealousy rational?

 Jealousy is born about through a sense of lacking or wanting.
 When we feel that what we have isn't sufficient we can look at somebody who has something and say "why should that person have what I want?".
 If we desire something so much and we don't have it – why should we resent or form hatreds towards those who have.